Bridge faces up to the next challenge

 I learned the basics of bridge while sitting next to my father when he played on Sunday evenings with his two brothers and my grandfather.
 The stale smell of stubbed-out cigarettes mingled with the remains of a cooling Sunday roast remains stronger in my memory than the standard of card play.

-Hovering above the round table and thick beize cloth was a swirling cloud of cigarette smoke; my grandfather and his middle son were sixty-plus-a-day men.
+Hovering above the round table and thick baize cloth was a swirling blue cloud of cigarette smoke.
+Player’s Medium meets Senior Service; my grandfather and his middle son were sixty-plus-a-day men.

-Please note that I didn’t learn to play the game, just grasp the basics.
-My grandfather didn’t have much card sense, his three sons did, but their bidding was so appalling and the hand evaluation so misguided that they were always attempting to finagle their way out of disastrous contracts.
+I didn’t learn to play the game at these sessions, but I picked up the basics.
+My grandfather didn’t have much card sense, his three sons did, but their bidding was so appalling and the hand evaluation so misguided that they were forever finagling their way out of disastrous contracts.

 Author Ian Fleming was a member of the Portman Club, where the famous card scene from the 1955 novel Moonraker takes place, but he borrowed the deal from Ely Culbertson, the American writer who helped popularise bridge in the 1930s and 1940s.

 Bond, siting south and partnering his boss M, is playing seven clubs doubled and was out to beat the villain Hugo Drax who was sitting east with a rock-crushing hand including three ace-kings and the king-jack of clubs.

 The full deal, known as the Duke of Cumberland hand, was prepared in advance by Bond who switched the cards behind a handkerchief he pretended to use to wipe perspiration from his face.

 It is easy to see that Bond’s contract is undefeatable against any defence.
 Interestingly, the contract is unlikely to have been bid at anywhere other than the Portland, which had banned bidding conventions other than strong two openings and take-out doubles.